kemerelab/OpenBBox/README.md

 ## Architecture

 The OpenBBox is a client/server application, that is write in QT to achieve a cross-platform solution.
 Using the server application, called **OpenBBox Manager**, we can dynamically discovery new nodes in the network and manage this nodes by controlling behavior task, storing information and visualizing video streams.
-The clients, called OpenBBOx Nodes, are an embedded Linux platform capable of controlling multiple peripheral devices to performance a task and send video stream over the network. **With this architecture we achieve a customizable and low cost solution.**
+The clients, called OpenBBox Nodes, are an embedded Linux platform capable of controlling multiple peripheral devices to performance a task and send video stream over the network. **With this architecture we achieve a customizable and low cost solution.**

 ## Projects